empleos/catapult-server-docs/configure-catapult-server.md

-# Configure NEM 2 Catapult server
+# Configure and run NEM 2 Catapult server

 Go to _build directory